SIMEXP/lab-documentation/source/giga_preprocessing/preprocessing.rst

 Submitting the preprocesing jobs
 ::::::::::::::::::::::::::::::::
-If everything worked as expected, all the slurm files should be inside a new folder ``PATH/TO/BIDS/DATASET/.slurm``.
+If everything worked as expected, all the slurm files should be inside a new folder under your scratch space ``SCRATCH/DATASET_NAME/UNIX_TIME/.slurm``.
 There should be one slurm script per subject ``sub``, allowing you to preprocess them in parrallel.

 Check the content of the slurms scripts, and more specifically the time and hardware requests since it impacts our allocation usage even if the job fails.